GabrielCabral4/SoccerTeamSystem/README.md

 # SoccerTeamSystem
-A soccer team system in java
+A soccer team system in Java